huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Never to be idle.
 No time wasted.
 Every single minute matters.
 Ten minutes, once gone, are gone for good.
 You will never get the same moment twice.

 You don't get to pick and choose when to show up, because the world will ignore your best and judge you for your worst.
 Show up every day.
 Be a habit and routine machine.
 Every single day, chop wood, carry water.
-[The work never stops.](https://www.youtube.com/watch?v=Ju5kyQJyGBY)
+[The work never stops.](https://www.youtube.com/watch?v=Ju5kyQJyGBY) The world is run by those who show up consistently.

 Your daily behaviors shape your future.
 A good day of training is worth little on its own, but a good year was worth plenty.
 Your final results are merely a reflection of your prior commitments.
 Do a little more what you want to do every single day, until your vision becomes reality.
 It's those little bits of good put together that overwhelm the world.
 [All success is a lagging indicator.](https://ryanholiday.net/all-success-is-a-lagging-indicator)